 School Based Health Clinic (SBHC) - This benefit is to reimburse SBHC for interdisciplinary conferences conducted by the heath care staff of the SBHC.
 This service is for Centennial Care members and ABP members who are non-dual members.

-School Sports Physicals - A physical exam to allow children 12-18 years old to participate in sporting activates and completion of the needed forms.
+School Sports Physicals - A physical exam to allow children 12-18 years old to participate in sporting activities and completion of the needed forms.
 This is a limited physical exam and is not the same as a routine well-child exam or regular physical.

 Tabtime Vibe Vibrating Pill Time Reminder - If you find it difficult to remember when to take your medication(s) as your doctor prescribed, this modern version of the classic plastic pill case may help.
 Tabtime is available for less than $20, and it has five compartments with different alarms that vibrate when it’s time to take your medicine.